-The Nevola Symposium is an annual program of continuing education and interdisciplinary dialogue which is intended to more fully integrate medical and spiritual perspectives and resources in health, healing and wellness.
-Over the years, over two hundred people have given addresses and presentations.
-Subject areas and keynote presenters have been
+The Nevola Symposium was an annual program of continuing education and interdisciplinary dialogue which was intended to more fully integrate medical and spiritual perspectives and resources in health, healing and wellness.
+It was presented annually over the course of 33 years, between 1987 and 2019, being the oldest nonsectarian symposium on spirituality and health in the United States.
+Over the years, over three hundred people have given addresses and presentations.
+Subject areas and keynote presenters have been:

 1987: Spiritual Values and Health Care.
 The Rev. William A. Nelson, PhD and The Rev. C. Richard Sheesley, DMin.